 Of all the flavors associated with summertime, few are as beautiful as that of a ripe, perfect peach.
 Sweet, fragrant, juicy peaches are absolute treasures at this time of year, and most grocery stores now have bushels of them near their entrances so that the fruits’ scent will entice you as soon as you set foot through the door.

 Aside from being delicious, peaches are also startlingly good for you.
 They’re very high in fiber, which is as essential for reducing cholesterol levels as it is for maintaining a healthy digestive system.
-Peaches are a surprisingly good source of vitamin A, which keeps all of our organs working properly, is vital for reproduction, and also helps us to maintain our vision.
+Peaches are a surprisingly good source of vitamin A, which keeps all of our organs working properly, is vital for reproduction and also helps us to maintain our vision.

 In addition to helping to slow skin’s aging process, the zinc in peaches is known to boost testosterone levels in men.
-Peaches’ potassium content assists with nervous system function and regulates the heart rate, while its calcium and iron levels help with bone maintenance and hemoglobin production in red blood cells.
+Peaches’ potassium content assists with nervous system function and regulates the heart rate while its calcium and iron levels help with bone maintenance and hemoglobin production in red blood cells.

 One thing to keep in mind is that peaches regularly make their way onto the “dirty dozen” list of pesticide-contaminated produce.
 If you’re aiming to add more peaches into your diet for their numerous health benefits, it’s best to try to buy organic fruit whenever possible.
-Although washing fruit thoroughly can eliminate a lot of pesticide residue, peach skin is very permeable, so chemicals can seep through their exterior fuzz and into the flesh very easily.
+Although washing fruit thoroughly can eliminate a lot of pesticide residue, peach skin is very porous, so chemicals can seep through their exterior fuzz and into the flesh very easily.

-How to choose them
+How to Choose Them

-If you’re grocery shopping and in search of a few perfect peaches, there are a few different techniques to help you choose those that are at their peak:
+If you’re grocery shopping and in search of a few perfect peaches, there are a few different techniques to help you choose those that are at their peak.

 Note: If you come across a bunch of squishy peaches that smell great but are too soft to eat without them falling apart, it’s a great idea to pick them up anyway.
 You can turn them into jam or jelly and make sure none of that juicy sweetness goes to waste.

 Did you know that a ripe fruit will weigh slightly more than an unripe one?
-Select a few peaches of the same approximate size, and weigh them—the heaviest one will be the ripest, thanks to water content within the fruit.
+Select a few peaches of the same approximate size and weigh them—the heaviest one will be the ripest, thanks to water content within the fruit.

 If you find a few beautiful peaches that aren’t quite ripe enough yet, don’t despair!
-Buy them anyway, and pick up a couple of ripe bananas while you’re at it.
-When you get home, pop the peaches and bananas into a paper bag together, and let them hang out for a few days: the ethylene gas released by the bananas will help your peaches to ripen more quickly.
+Buy them anyway and pick up a couple of ripe bananas while you’re at it.
+When you get home, pop the peaches and bananas into a paper bag together, and let them hang out for a few days.
+The ethylene gas released by the bananas will help your peaches to ripen more quickly.

-If you’ve picked some peaches that are a little under-ripe, or are quite firm, it’s best to keep them at room temperature for a few days so they can ripen to their full potential.
+If you’ve picked some peaches that are a little underripe or are quite firm, it’s best to keep them at room temperature for a few days so they can ripen to their full potential.
 You’ll want to place them stem-side-down on a plate or cutting board, away from direct sunlight, in a room that stays a pretty steady, warm temperature.
-Of course, the problem with storing fruit in open air during the summer months is that their scrumptious scent usually draws insects, which will attempt to eat your peaches before you get to them.
+Of course, the problem with storing fruit in the open air during the summer months is that their scrumptious scent usually draws insects, which will attempt to eat your peaches before you get to them.

 The way to fend the wee beasts away is to cover the fruits with a protective mesh screen cover.
-In the same way that people hide in mesh tents to keep from being devoured by mosquitoes, the peaches can rest in safety beneath mini mesh tents, which will keep fruit flies, bees, wasps, and bottle flies away from your treasures.
+In the same way that people hide in mesh tents to keep from being devoured by mosquitoes, the peaches can rest in safety beneath mini mesh tents, which will keep fruit flies, bees, wasps and bottle flies away from your treasures.

-If you’re going to indulge in a very ripe, room-temperature peach, remember that it’s probably a good idea to do so while leaning over the sink: it’s going to be a gloriously juicy mess, and worth every drip.
+If you’re going to indulge in a very ripe, room-temperature peach, remember that it’s probably a good idea to do so while leaning over the sink.
+It’s going to be a gloriously juicy mess and worth every drip.